John Alaimos is President of BIS Risk Solutions, Inc.

 Marcel E. Pouliot

-Mr. Pouliot is currently Vice-President Safety and Fleet Innovation with Trimac Transportation which is one of the largest providers of bulk trucking services in North America.
-Over the last 29 years, Marcel held several senior positions including Operations, Industrial Services (fleet maintenance), Purchasing, Fleet, and Safety.
-Throughout his career at Trimac, he has been leading successful teams to numerous industry awards presented by the National Tank Truck Carrier (NTTC) Association and implemented several innovative fleet solutions.
+Mr. Pouliot is currently Vice-President Industry & Regulatory Affairs with Trimac Transportation which is one of the largest providers of bulk trucking services in North America.
+Marcel held several senior positions including Operations, Industrial Services (fleet maintenance), Purchasing, Fleet Innovation, and Safety.
+In his current role, he acts as the liaison between Trimac and various governmental bodies at the federal, state and provincial levels in Canada and the United States, as well as representing Trimac with industry associations.

 His educational background encompasses a degree in Mechanical Engineering from l’ Université Laval, Quebec City and an MBA from the University of Calgary.
-His prior experience in construction with Peter Kiewit Sons, along with his ongoing managerial leadership in transportation across Canada and the United States have contributed to an in depth expertise in the domain.
+His prior experience in construction with Peter Kiewit Sons, along with his ongoing managerial leadership in transportation across Canada and the United States have contributed to his in-depth expertise in the domain.

-He recently relocated to Calgary, Alberta to join the Trimac senior team after two decades in Ontario to implement several initiatives including “Fleet Innovation”, and “Safety Thought Leadership”.
-With his family, he enjoys traveling, outdoors activities and giving back to the community by volunteering.
+Marcel recently relocated to Calgary, Alberta to join the Trimac senior team after two decades in Ontario & Quebec.
+With his family, he enjoys travelling, outdoors activities and giving back to the community by volunteering.

 DR. Shafiq Qaadri, MD, HBA, MPP